Breush/lava/whats-next.md

     - Fix top-view camera
     - Artifacts for opaque meshes with a lot of overlapping
 - **refacto**
-    - Remove references to crater from the public API
     - Remove useless descriptor pools
     - Replace useless const vk::Whatever& by vk::Whatever
-    - Split magma's RenderWindow so that magma does not depend on crater anymore (make the other a part of sill)
 - **improvement**
     - Have user documentation
     - Engine: rework main loop - environment -> view -> shader -> material -> mesh